Rising Damp: Philip Smith

 Philip Smith (Don Warrington) is a second-generation British African from Croydon, although for all of the series he claims to be an "African Prince" and the son of an African tribal chief.
 Philip's lies about his "primitive" background seem most obviously an ironic response to Rigsby's ignorant remarks, and sometimes result in moments when Rigsby's gullibility and desperation lead to his belief in some aspect of Philip's lore: for example, the "love wood" which fails to excite Miss Jones.
 Philip is an intelligent, educated man (more so than the moderately educated Alan and Miss Jones), he is sophisticated and suave; this makes Rigsby suspicious of him, particularly as Miss Jones openly fancies him.
 Philip does not reciprocate Miss Jones's romantic interest.
 Warrington told The Telegraph in 2013: "The difficulty for Rigsby lies in observing somebody who is exactly who he would like to be – apart from the fact that he is black – and that’s very confusing for him."

 Croydon was not revealed to be the true birthplace of Philip until the film version of Rising Damp (1980).
 Warrington commented in Britain's 50 Best Sitcoms on Channel 4, that this fact was planned to be a plot development in the TV series, but the death of Richard Beckinsale meant this was not possible.
 In fact, in the film when Phillip informed Rigsby of the fact that he was not an African Prince, Rigsby dismissed that cheerfully and said that there "could have been royalty somewhere" in his heritage.

 Film

 A feature film version was released in 1980, reusing several storylines from the television series.
 As Richard Beckinsale had died the year before, Christopher Strauli was cast as a new character, art student John.
 The character of Alan is briefly referenced, as having left.
 The film's theme song features lyrics by Eric Chappell and was released as a 7" single.
 The B-side features comedy dialogue between Rigsby and Miss Jones.

 Philip is revealed not to be a chief's son from Africa, but from Croydon, adopting his false persona to start a new life and gain respect.
 When Rigsby finds out, he tells Philip that he believes he must have some royal ancestry and he does not tell the rest of the characters about his deception.
-This plotline is from the original stageplay The Banana Box.
+This plotline is from the original stage play The Banana Box.